gander-social/indigo/docs/canadian-sovereignty-development-approach.md

 ### Phase 1: Infrastructure Preparation (Week 1-2)

-Begin by establishing your development environment using the proper Bluesky workflow with Canadian sovereignty extensions.
+Begin by establishing your development environment using the proper Gander workflow with Canadian sovereignty extensions.
 Start your infrastructure services using the minimal Docker Compose setup I've provided, then use the Makefile targets to run AT Protocol services directly.

 Modify the relay service to support dual data streams.
 Start with a simple flag that determines whether data should be included in a "Canadian" stream, without implementing the full sovereignty logic yet.
 This gives you a foundation to build upon while maintaining compatibility with existing functionality.